k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 The master key rotation supports the LUI encryption master key.
 Although the data is organized and encrypted on a per-instance basis, Fabric users can regenerate keys by setting a regularly scheduled daily or weekly job, calling Fabric's [rekey](/articles/26_fabric_security/03_fabric_LUI_encryption.md#lurekey) function to re-issue the master key and therefore re-encrypt data from all instances.

-Note that the job does not have to be time-based; any other condition, such as the number of LUIs per node can trigger.
+Note that the job does not have to be time-based; any other condition, such as the number of LUIs per node, can trigger.

 Master key rotation enables the generation and activation of a new master key.
 The new master key affects Instance IDs saved in the LU database from the moment they are generated onwards.
 The new key does not impact the existing Instance IDs until they are next synced and saved in the LU database.